What is Artisan Alley?

 Would you like to participate?

-Vendor applications are open from May 1 – September 15,
+Special pricing for vendor applications run from May 1 – September 15,

 Direct questions to TrinityBazaar2018@gmail.com.